wiltacca/Portfolio/README.md

 ### The process of finding trends and correlations in our data by representing it pictorially is called Data Visualization.
 To perform data visualization in python, we can use various python data visualization modules such as Matplotlib, Seaborn, Plotly, etc. In the world of Big Data, data visualization tools and technologies are essential to analyze massive amounts of information and make data-driven decisions.

-**STATISTICAL TESTS -** This project focuses on by assuming that you are part of the market research team for Cardio Good Fitness, a retail business specializing in the sales of treadmills.
-The team has collected data on individuals who purchased a treadmill at the Cardio Good Fitness retail stores for the past three months.
-Through data preparation, exploration and visualisation, the market research team decides to investigate whether there are differences across the product lines with respect to customer characteristics.
+**STATISTICAL TESTS -** This project focuses on answering six questions about the students’ performance.
+Using the appropriate data from the dataset provided, perform statistical techniques to provide answers to these questions.

-* **Python libraries used:** pandas, numpy, scipy, plotly, seaborn, matplotlib, bokeh.
+* **Python libraries used:** pandas, numpy, sklearn, feature engine, sweetviz, scipy, statsmodels, seaborn, matplotlib, pylab.
-* **Input:** cardio dataset contains products, branches, genders, ages, educations of customers, model of treadmills and more.
-* **Output:** Discovered vast differences across various product lines with respect to customer characteristics.
+* **Input:** Student grades dataset contains student marks for four different modules (Math, Science, Comms, Tech) from five different diplomas (Dip_Technology, Dip_Media, Dip_Security, Dip_Social, Dip_Banking) and more.
+* **Output:** Answered these questions based on various statistical techniques.